Best Medicare Plans for Veterans

 Can the VA be secondary insurance?

 VA benefits and Medicare won't usually pay for the same things, so neither is primary or secondary insurance.
-VA benefits will pay for services at VA-approved locations, while Medicare will pay for services elsewhere.
+VA benefits will pay for medical care at VA-approved locations, while Medicare will pay for services elsewhere.

 Methodology and sources

-Medicare Advantage and Medicare Part D costs for 2025 are from Centers for Medicare & Medicaid Services (CMS) public use files (PUFs).
+Medicare Advantage and Medicare Part D costs for 2026 are from Centers for Medicare & Medicaid Services (CMS) public use files (PUFs).
 Medicare Advantage costs are based on plans that include prescription drug coverage.
-Our analysis excludes Part-B-only plans, employer-sponsored plans, Special Needs Plans (SNPs), Medicare-Medicaid Plans (MMPs), PACE plans, sanctioned plans and Health Care Prepayment Plans (HCPPs).
+Our analysis excludes Part B-only plans, employer-sponsored plans, Special Needs Plans (SNPs), PACE plans, sanctioned plans and Health Care Prepayment Plans (HCPPs).
 Medicare Part D costs exclude sanctioned plans and employer-sponsored plans.

 Medicare Supplement rates, which are for a 65-year-old woman who does not smoke, are based on data from private insurance companies.
 The rates are for a woman who signed up when she was first eligible, when health issues don't count toward monthly costs.